Neighborhood and algebraic models for predicate modal logics with $\omega$-rules: Completeness of a predicate extension of

-The proof system $\psqgl$ is equivalent to a Gentzen-style proof system $\nqgl$ given in \cite{tnk18}.
-More precisely, if $\phi$ is provable in $\psqgl$ then the sequent $\yy\phi$ is provable in $\nqgl$, and if a sequent $\gm\yy\dl$ is provable in $\nqgl$ then $\iand\gm\supset\ior\dl$ is provable in $\psqgl$.
-It is shown in \cite{tnk18} that the propositional fragment of $\nqgl$ coincides with $\logic{GL}$, and that $\nqgl$ is sound and complete with respect to the class $\mathcal{CW}$ of conversely well-founded Kripke frames with expanding domains.
-Consequently, $\psqgl$ inherits these properties.
-In the rest of the section, we show that $\logic{QGL}$ is sound and complete with respect to the class $\cgl$ of neighborhood frames with constant domains.
+The proof system $\psqglo$ is equivalent to a Gentzen-style proof system $\nqgl$ given in \cite{tnk18}.
+More precisely, if $\phi$ is provable in $\psqglo$ then the sequent $\yy\phi$ is provable in $\nqgl$, and if a sequent $\gm\yy\dl$ is provable in $\nqgl$ then $\iand\gm\supset\ior\dl$ is provable in $\psqglo$.
+It is shown in \cite{tnk18} that the propositional fragment of $\nqgl$ coincides with $\logic{GL}$, and that $\nqgl$ is sound and complete with respect to the class of Kripke frames of locally finite height with expanding domains.
+Consequently, $\psqglo$ inherits these properties.
+Therefore, $\qglo$ is a proper superset of the minimal predicate extension $\logic{QGL}$ of $\logic{GL}$, since $\logic{QGL}$ is not complete with respect to any class of Kripke frames (Montagna \cite{mnt84}).
+In the rest of the section, we show that $\qglo$ is sound and complete with respect to the following class $\cglo$ of neighborhood frames with constant domains.